 - If you convince him to give up being a Vaquero and hang up his guns for good, he spends the rest of his days living in New Vegas, fixing ancient machinery.
 This also makes his companion perk more effective, causing your equipment to degrade 75% more slowly (which will fully cancel out the downside of the "Built to Destroy" trait if you've taken it).

-- My Greatest Failure: His failure to protect his little sister Rafaela, as well as Claudia many years later, from being killed by raiders.
+- My Greatest Failure: His failure to protect his little sister Rafaela, as well as Identical Stranger Claudia many years later from being killed by raiders.

-- Mythology Gag: Raul has a similar habit with Vic in that he keeps calling the Courier boss.
+- Mythology Gag: Raul has a similar habit to Vic in that he keeps calling the Courier boss.
 It helps that he's also a repairman that you rescue from slavery.

 - Nice Hat: If you convince him to take up his gunslinging ways again, Raul gets a sweet-looking vaquero outfit◊, complete with badass sombrero.